Contents insurance for schools

 You must insure your school’s contents against them being damaged or lost.
 Contents include things like furniture, artwork and sports equipment.

-Be aware that you cannot make claims for contents under:
+Be aware that you cannot make claims for contents under the Ministry's School Buildings Insurance Funding Programme.

 Option 1: Arrange your own cover.